dilipbirajadar/ActivityLifeCycle/README.md

 # For Test App
 Clone or Download from this repo.
-Open downlaoded project in android studio and just run.
+Open downloaded project in android studio and just run.